2022 United States House of Representatives elections in Virginia: Results

+By county and independent city

 District 9

 The 9th district takes in rural southwest Virginia, including Abingdon, Blacksburg, Bristol and Norton.
-The incumbent is Republican Morgan Griffith, who was re-elected with 94% of the vote in 2020 without opposition from any party.
+The incumbent was Republican Morgan Griffith, who was re-elected with 94% of the vote in 2020 without opposition from any party.
 Despite his home in Salem no longer being in the district.
-Griffith is running for re-election in this seat.
+Griffith was running for re-election in this seat.
 On November 8, 2022, Congressman Morgan Griffith was re-elected.